ajlinhard/byte-size-docs/Spark/Input-Output/Spark-File-Loading-COPY-INTO.md

 ---
 # COPY INTO Options Cheatsheet
-This cheatsheet covers the most commonly used FORMAT_OPTIONS and COPY_OPTIONS for COPY INTO statements.
+This cheatsheet covers the most commonly used OPTIONS and COPY_OPTIONS for COPY INTO statements.
 The key things to remember:

-- **FORMAT_OPTIONS** are specific to the file format (CSV, JSON, Parquet, etc.)
+- **OPTIONS** are specific to the file format (CSV, JSON, Parquet, etc.)
 - **COPY_OPTIONS** control the copy behavior regardless of file format
 - All values must be strings in single quotes, even booleans
 - `mergeSchema` appears in both sections because it can be used in either context